hasnul/findchess/README.md

 # Findchess

-The goal of this application is to read an image, detect the chess boards in it and export them using the FEN notation (https://en.wikipedia.org/wiki/Forsyth–Edwards_Notation).
+The goal of this application is to read an image, detect the location of chess boards in it, if any.

 ## Setting stuff up